Ajjoe/PacketSniffer/README.md

 # PacketSniffer
-A Packet sniffer that uses Nmap to get information in a ethernet frame
+A Packet sniffer that uses Nmap to get information that is in a ethernet frame